Askinkaty/Russian_learner_corpus_ReLCo/README.md

 * 2nd column: if an answer is different from the original word in the sentence, the column has a replaced word, otherwise -- None.
 * 3rd column: **Err** -- an error tag, **MA** -- grammatically acceptable alternative answers.
+* 4th column: manually assigned error/MA tag, e.g. 'Aspect: imp/perf' means that form of perfect aspect was used insted of imperfect.
-* 4th column: **0** -- an error label, **1** -- grammatically correct words.
+* 5th column: **0** -- an error label, **1** -- grammatically correct words.
+* 6th column: **Hard** -- if annotators couldn't agree on annotation of the answer, it has a tag **Hard**.
+Final decision about correctness was made by an expert.

-The file includes 3004 paragraphs with on average 2 sentences per paragraph.
+The file includes 6141 paragraphs with on average 2 sentences per paragraph.

+* `errors_tagged.m2` contains sentences with learner answers which was tagged using ERRANT updated for Russian.
+This data includes spelling errors.

 ___